 The University of Vermont prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as those terms are defined for the purposes of the Clery Act (definitions in Appendix A see page 74) and as those terms are defined by the State of Vermont (definitions in Appendix B see page 75).
 The University has defined consent in the Institution's Discrimination, Harassment, and Sexual Misconduct Policy (see page 11), and the State of Vermont has defined consent in the Vermont State Statutes (see page 14).
-The University encourages members of the community to take safe and positive options for bystander intervention; more information, including a definition of bystander intervention, is available on page 56.
-The University also encourages members of the community to take risk reduction steps; more information, including a definition of risk reduction, is available on page 57.
+The University encourages members of the community to take safe and positive options for bystander intervention; more information, including a definition of bystander intervention, is available on page 55.
+The University also encourages members of the community to take risk reduction steps; more information, including a definition of risk reduction, is available on page 56.

 Primary prevention and awareness programs offered by UVM are tailored to the needs of the UVM community, including students and employees.
 These programs are culturally relevant, inclusive of and responsive to all parts of the UVM community, and are informed by research for efficacy.
+These primary prevention and awareness programs for students and employees are further described below.